Experience the Planetarium to learn about astronomy

 The Stars of Spring

-Springtime brings the Big Dipper back to the evening sky, along with the popular zodiac constellation Leo the Lion.
-But the main focus of the spring sky cannot be seen without a telescope - a myriad of distant galaxies.
-Learn about the work of Edwin Hubble and his discovery of the true nature of the “spiral nebulae”.
+As spring closes out, the planets Jupiter and Venus dominate the western sky.
+But the main focus of the late spring sky cannot be seen with your eyes alone — a myriad of distant galaxies.
+Learn about the work of Edwin Hubble and his discovery of the true nature of the “spiral nebulae.”

 ROOFTOP OBSERVATORY